 Brewery: Gueuzerie Tilquin

-Brewer Description: (from bottle) Beer of spontaneous fermentation, the Gueuzérable Tilquin is made from the fermentation of organic maple syrup in a blend of 1, 2 and 3 years old lambic aged on oak barrels.
-Unfiltered and unpasteurized, this beer is refermented in the bottle.
+Brewer Description: (from bottle) Beer of spontaneous fermentation, the Old Pinot Meunier Tilquin is made from the fermentation of 250g of grapes by liter of lambic.
+The grapes were grown biodynamically by our neighbours at Domaine W. Unfiltered and unpasteurized, this beer is refermented in the bottle.

 My rating: 4

-Mouthfeel: Dry, medium bodied with moderate to high carbonation.
+Mouthfeel: Medium to light bodied with moderate carbonation.